sadhanaavasarala/learning-library/chefjenkins-devops/DevopsAutomationSDLC100.md

 -   We will be using PuTTY later in the workshop to access the newly create Cloud Instance.
 You can minimize or exit PuTTY for now.

-# Lab 2 Building the Client Machine (Stack Engineer Persona)
+# Building the Client Machine (Stack Engineer Persona)

 ## Building the Instance